pisto/nlchains/README.md

 #CUDA 10.0, Ubuntu
 docker build -f Dockerfile-ubuntu1804-cuda100 --build-arg optimized_chain_length=XX .
 ```
+The binary will be copied to `/usr/bin/nlchains-{$optimized_chain_length}`, and it is compatible with CUDA architectures 3.5, 6.0 and 7.0 (all the architectures with a proper support for operations on `double` data).

 Please note that the parameter `--build-arg optimized_chain_length=XX` with XX some number greater than 32 is necessary, because some optimized versions of the kernels need to be generated with a compile-time constant of the intendend value of the chain length.
 The generated binary can run any other value of the chain length, but without any specific optimization.
 For more information read section [Performance considerations](#performance-considerations).

 ## Building manually